-The site is located in a landscape with medium sensitivity to change.
+SA SUITABILITY CRITERION SA10 Landscape Sensitivity The site is located in a landscape with medium sensitivity to change.
 The site adjoins existing residential development that creates a strong Green Belt boundary.
-The Design Concept Plan (Fig 4.1) has been landscape and visually led with development located away from the more open parcels of the site to the north (outlined in blue on Fig 1.1).
+The Design Concept Plan (Fig 4.1) has been landscape and visually led with development located away from the more open land to the north of Bickenhill Road.
 Consideration has been given to existing landscape and where possible existing vegetation is to be retained and integrated into the layout.
 New planting is also proposed to provide further containment to the proposals.
-Existing physical features which include the existing School Woodland woodland and course of the Low Brook, as well as the defensible boundary of Bickenhill Road could be combined to form a new Green Belt boundary.
+Existing physical features which include the existing School Rough Woodland and course of the Low Brook, as well as the defensible boundary of Bickenhill Road could be combined to form a new Green Belt boundary.
 Opportunities have also been exploited to implement additional vegetation to ensure the proposed development responds to and integrates with the existing urban fabric and landscape context.
-TBC 2m from →2ha of greenspace and 4243m from →20ha of greenspace.
+SA11 Enhance Green Infrastructure 2m from >2ha of greenspace and 4243m from >20ha of greenspace.
 The development envelop lies to the north of the existing woodland of School Rough and away from the LWS.
 The extent of green infrastructure and open space ensures that the proposed built form will be contained in a robust and diverse framework of green infrastructure and open space.
-Heritage assets are more than 100m from site Potential sources of noise located to the south of the proposed site.
+SA12 Enhance and Protect Historic Assets Heritage assets are more than 100m from site SA14 Amenity Potential sources of noise located to the south of the proposed site.
 Appropriate mitigation can be provided to ensure acceptable levels of amenity are provided for future occupants.
-914m 7 leisure and play facilities within 400m, 10 within 800m and 16 within 1200m. the site is located within 400m of at least two facilities.
-637m 298m
+SA17a Distance to Healthcare 914m SA17b Access to Leisure Facilities 7 leisure and play facilities within 400m, 10 within 800m and 16 within 1200m. the site is located within 400m of at least two facilities.
+SA19a Distance to Key Economic Assets 637m SA19b Distance to Convenience Stores or Supermarket 298m